The World Gold Market and Your wedding rings

 immeasurable

-The precious metal market always has a level of inherent risk and volatility, meaning that you don’t know if it will be higher or lower the next day, week, or month.
+The precious metal market always has a level of inherent risk and volatility, meaning that we don’t know if it will be higher or lower the next day, week, or month.
 It might help to know that many of my past couples have shared that the metal purchase is more than a financial investment.
 It will become more precious than the material itself.
 It will become your wedding rings that you will wear as a reminder of your commitment for the rest of your lives.
 Add in the value of making them with your own hands, definitely worth more than their weight in gold (pun intended).

 Thank you for your support in my small business. -Stephanie Selle